 Sopharma AD (the parent company) is a business entity registered in Bulgaria with a seat and registered management address: Sofia, 16, Iliensko Shousse St.

 The Company was registered with court on 15 November 1991 by Decision No1/1991 of Sofia City Court.

 Subsidiaries

-The Group subsidiaries as at 30 June 2023 are as follows:
+The Group subsidiaries as of June 30, 2024 are as follows: